Amsterdamsche Stoom Suikerraffinaderij: Context

 In the nineteenth century, sugar was a very important commodity.
 Its cultivation was the main driver behind the Atlantic slave trade, which transported slaves to plantations, mainly in the Caribbean and South America.
 The sugar plantations grew sugar cane, and processed this in sugarcane mills that produced raw sugar.
 The raw sugar still contained impurities that were extracted in the so-called refinery process.
 At the time that the predecessors of the Amsterdam Steam Sugar Refinery were founded, the Netherlands had a colony in Surinam, but sugar production in the Dutch East Indies had also become very important.

 The traditional sugar refinery in Amsterdam was a building strongly influenced by the highly regulated size of house lots in the city.
 Many of these measured 9.5 by 47 m.
-In order to get an efficient ratio between the parts of the production process on such a plot, the standard refinery used four boiling pans and had 4 or 5 storys.
+In order to get an efficient ratio between the parts of the production process on such a plot, the standard refinery used four boiling pans and had 4 or 5 storeys.
 This limited processing capacity to about 600 tons of raw sugar a year.
 An innovation that could make these small refineries more efficient was the use of tubes that conducted steam to heat the pans.
 It meant that only one fire could heat all pans, and gave much more control over the process.

 The invention of the vacuum pan by Edward Charles Howard changed the traditional sugar refinery process.
 It required high investments and a lot of space that the traditional refineries did not have.
 This and other developments led to a type of specialized building for sugar refineries.
 It had to be located near a clear river or a well with steam pump.
 It had to be spacious and fire resistant and to have enough room for storage.
 Above all, it was an almost absolute necessary to allow the sugar liquor so far as possible to descend by gravitation during the different processes, and so to avoid pumping.
 Therefore, refineries were 7-8 stories high.
 Raw sugar was inserted at the top, and the refined article was discharged at the bottom.
 This explains the exterior of the sugar refinery Java, that the Amsterdamsche Stoom Suikerraffinaderij built in 1846–1847.